Chemotherapy Acral Erythema

 Continuing Education Activity

 Acral erythema is also known as palmar-plantar erythrodysesthesia (PPE), palmoplantar erythrodysesthesia, hand-foot syndrome (HFS), or Burgdorf reaction.
-It is caused by classic chemotherapeutic agents and newer molecular targeted therapies and characterized by intense, painful erythema of the palms and soles that can progress to vesicles or bullae.
-This activity discusses the proper identification of the condition and adequate management.
-This activity highlights the role of the interprofessional team in caring for patients with this condition.
+It is caused by classic chemotherapeutic agents and newer molecular-targeted therapies and is characterized by intense, painful erythema of the palms and soles that can progress to vesicles or bullae.
+This activity discusses the proper identification of the condition and adequate management and highlights the role of the interprofessional team in caring for patients with this condition.

 Objectives: